 - José Teodoro, award winning Toronto based writer

-Multimedia artist Danielle Gonzalez presents climate change inspired programs in sensory stimulating performances.
+Multimedia artist Danielle Gonzalez presents socially-inspired programs in sensory stimulating performances.
 Collaborating with visual artists she is the founder of DAMET Percussion (dance, arts, media, electronics, and theater) a platform for emerging artists.

 Her activist art productions are inspired by climate change, mental health, and social media addiction.
 She performs on a vast array of instruments ranging from classical vibraphone, to flower pots, metal pipes, and recycled objects.
 Combined with projection, lighting, and spoken word, these are high impact, yet portable compact shows that fit into a car.